-I fundamentally disagree with the term ‘guilty pleasure’.
+I fundamentally disagree with the term ‘guilty pleasures’.
 If a film/game/pastime brings you joy and isn’t hurting anyone why on Earth should you feel guilty about it?

 So in the spirit of ignoring this nonsense here are a few films that I have a lot of fondness for.
 Did they do well at the box-office?
 No. Did they get great reviews from critics?
 No.

 Between American Psycho and Batman Begins there was a seemingly awkward period of time for Christian Bale.
 Was he an action star or an indie darling?
 In 2002 both Reign of Fire and Equilibrium attempted to answer that question.
 Neither lit the world alight (well, one sort of did) but one has always stayed with me.

 The film gets extra points for the following –

 - Bale wears a really cool watch, a version of which I still own.

 - There is a cute dog.

 - DuPont says “cooly” in a very odd way whilst Preston says “If I was gonna shoot you, I’d shoot you in the face”.

 Alec Baldwin would have made a good Batman.
-I was pretty sure already but then I watched The Shadow.
+I was pretty sure of that already but then I watched The Shadow.
 He had the jaw, the hair, the physicality.
 It was all there!

 Hollywood wasn’t sure what they were doing with comic book movies back in the nineties.
 Pre X-Men and Spider-Man it was really only the Batman films and even they were patchy.
 Gritty realism hadn’t come about but they were a far cry from Adam West.